arseem/3OSCx1F/README.md

 **3OSCx1F** is a 3-channel waveform generator with a filter (high/lowpass) and an oscilloscope visualising output waveform and spectrum in real time.<br>

 ## About the project
 I started this project as an attempt to create an app visualizing customizable data in real time.
 It's also a showcase of my self-written library for signal generation.
+Filters are implemented using scipy.
+PyQt6 is used for the front panel GUI, while live data plotting is handled solely by matplotlib.

 ## Examples
 ### Signal summing